PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Related Work

-Recently, a few works addressed 3D data under open-set settings \cite{ma2018towards, bhardwaj2021empowering}.
-The few-shot 3D semantic segmentation task under an open-set setting was first studied in \cite{zhao2021few}, where an attention-aware multi-prototype transductive inference method is proposed.
+Recently, a few works have emerged addressing 3D data under open-set settings~\cite{ma2018towards, bhardwaj2021empowering}.
+As the first work doing few-shot 3D learning, the few-shot 3D semantic segmentation task is studied in \cite{zhao2021few}, where an attention-aware multi-prototype transductive inference method is proposed.
+Afterward, more solutions are studied for few-shot 3D learning~\cite{mao2022bidirectional, he2023prototype, xu2023generalized, an2024rethinking}.
+Different from open-set 3D learning, which recognizes the unknown point cloud objects from data, few-shot 3D learning focuses on classifying unknown point cloud objects given a limited number of labeled examples.
 In \cite{wong2020identifying}, a feature predictor for anchors is specially designed to fit the characteristics of LiDAR data, targeting unknown instance recognition under self-driving scenarios.
-Cen \emph{et al.} \cite{cen2021open} study \emph{open-set point cloud detection} via metric learning to overcome the problem of massive false positive detection samples in LiDAR-based data.
-Moreover, \emph{open-world LiDAR segmentation} is explored in \cite{cen2022open}, where a redundancy classifier framework adapts the model to the open-set setting and incremental learning tasks. {However, prior studies are subject to certain limitations: (1) methods in \cite{zhao2021few, wong2020identifying, cen2021open, dong2022region} lack simulated data regarding unknown classes, which may impact the model's sensitivity to unknown objects; and (2) \cite{wong2020identifying, cen2021open, cen2022open, dong2022region} only focus on the classifier's features for recognizing unknown objects, while neglecting information from the data and learned feature maps.
-To address these limitations, our approach, PointCaM, utilizes parts of the point cloud to roughly approximate the unknown data.
+Cen \emph{et al.}~\cite{cen2021open} study open-set point cloud detection via metric learning to overcome the problem of massive false positive detection samples in LiDAR-based data.
+Moreover, open-world LiDAR segmentation is explored in \cite{cen2022open}, where a redundancy classifier framework is used to adapt the model to the open-set setting and incremental learning tasks.
+However, prior studies might have the following limitations: (1) methods in \cite{wong2020identifying, cen2021open, dong2022region, li2023open} lack simulated data regarding unknown classes, which may impact the model's sensitivity to unknown objects; and (2) \cite{wong2020identifying, cen2021open, cen2022open, dong2022region, li2023open} only focus on the classifier's features for recognizing unknown objects, while neglecting information from the data and learned feature maps.
+To address these limitations, our approach, PointCaM, utilizes parts of the point cloud to approximate the unknown data roughly.
 Specifically, we rotate and translate these point cloud sections to ensure sufficient geometric pattern differences from known objects.
 We then leverage the contextual information of the point cloud in both geometric and feature spaces to identify unknown data.
 Particularly, we adaptively fuse information from feature spaces with guidance from geometric space to compute the unknown score.
-The rich information concerning differences between known and unknown objects in such spaces enables the model to differentiate between the known and unknown categories more effectively.}
+The rich information concerning differences between known and unknown objects in such spaces enables the model to differentiate between the known and unknown categories more effectively.